nezihyigitbasi/GiraphPageRankRunner/README.md

 Demonstrates how to run Giraph pagerank within a Java app.
 Sample input graph is under test-data/ folder.

 * Checkout Giraph 1.1.0 and build it (see http://giraph.apache.org/).
+* Install Giraph jars to your local mvn repo as 1.1.0 is not officially released yet
-* Link giraph-examples-1.1.0-SNAPSHOT-jar-with-dependencies.jar that you built in the first step under lib/ so that run_pagerank.sh script can add it to CLASSPATH correctly.
+* Link giraph-examples-1.1.0-SNAPSHOT-jar-with-dependencies.jar that you built in the first step under lib/ so that run_pagerank.sh can pick it up
-* Build GiraphPageRankRunner [You may need to put Giraph jars under your local maven directory as 1.1.0 is not officially released] mvn clean package
+* Build GiraphPageRankRunner
+   mvn clean package
 * Upload the sample graph to HDFS: hadoop dfs -put test-data/pagerank_input_graph.txt /tmp/